morwald/masterproject/README.md

 pdflatex main.tex
 ```

-Run bibtex and compile multiple times to resolve references and generate the bibliography:
+Run the BibTex command and compile the document multiple times to resolve
+references and generate the bibliography:

 ```bash
 bibtex main